Walter Reid Community Arts Centre: History

 The former Walter Reid & Co warehouse at the corner of East and Derby Streets was erected between 1900 and 1902 for the wholesalers Walter Reid & Co.
 The rendered brickwork building was designed by Rockhampton architects Hutton and Hockings and was built by Rockhampton builder Dennis Kelleher.
 It was the second warehouse to be constructed for the rapidly expanding merchandisers and was built when Rockhampton's activity as a thriving city port fostered such commercial development near the Fitzroy River wharves.

-Walter Reid, the founder of Rockhampton's premier mercantile house Walter Reid & Co, came to Rockhampton in 1862 to manage a southern owned retail store in East Street which he subsequently bought in 1864.
+Walter Reid, the founder of Rockhampton's premier mercantile house Walter Reid & Co, came to Rockhampton in 1862 to manage a southern owned retail store on East Street, which he subsequently bought in 1864.
 He moved from his shop to new premises situated in Quay Street in 1868.
 It was in these new premises where Reid began to specialise as a wholesaler, trading in wine, spirits and general merchandise, supplying the hotels and stations in central Western Queensland.
-Since Rockhampton had been declared an official port in 1858, it had acted as the major transport and trade centre of central Queensland making it a prosperous city in which wholesale merchants like Reid could base their business.
+Since Rockhampton had been declared an official port in 1858, it had acted as the major transport and trade centre of central Queensland, making it a prosperous city in which wholesale merchants like Reid could base their business.

 Walter Reid's business prospered in the expanding colonial economy.
-He diversified his interests, and ran lighters down the Fitzroy River to Keppel Bay where larger overseas ships unloaded their cargoes.
+He diversified his interests, and ran lighters down the Fitzroy River to Keppel Bay where larger ships from overseas unloaded their cargoes.
 The firm acted as a local agent for British-based companies and it was through this business connection that the British company McIlwraith & McEachearn bought Reid out in 1881.

 The new owners continued to operate the business under the name of Walter Reid & Co and during the 1880s the turnover was in the vicinity of £50 000 per annum.
 The firm acted as general merchants distributing groceries, ales, domestic and builders' hardware, farm produce, "fancy" goods, rural products, drugs, stationery, confectionery, and cigarettes.
-It also acted as importers and exporters, bondkeepers, storekeepers, produce dealers, shipowners, insurance, stock and station agents, financial agents and general commission agents.
-By 1890 the business had expanded so dramatically that new premises were needed.
-The firm moved to the corner of Quay and Derby Streets taking residence in its new warehouse which was designed by Brisbane architect Richard Gailey.
+The business also acted as an importers and exporters, as well as a bondkeepers, storekeepers, produce dealers, shipowners, insurance, stock and station agents, financial agents and general commission agents.
+By 1890, the business had expanded so dramatically that new premises were needed.
+The firm moved to the corner of Quay and Derby Streets and took residence in its new warehouse, which was designed by Brisbane architect Richard Gailey.

 The prosperity which Walter Reid & Co had enjoyed throughout the 1880s was reflective of the wealth in Rockhampton during this period.
-The immense profit generated by gold mining at Mount Morgan from 1882 created a period of economic buoyancy in the city.
+The immense profit generated by gold mining at Mount Morgan from 1882 created an economic boom in the city.
 The success of the firm during the 1880s helped it withstand the depression years of the 1890s and the following devastation which drought brought to Queensland in the early 1900s.